Doomlands/blookethack/1PLEASE READ SECURITY.md

 Use issues to report a glitch, bug, or mistake in global codes.

 Updates come atleast 2 times per week.
 NEVER ON WEEKENDS.

+Failure to read and understand security may result in 1 month ban on Blooket